 All full-time undergraduate students who meet the Florida Residency requirements receive the Effective Access to Student Education Grant (EASE) that can be applied to their college costs.
 The award for EASE for school year 2020-21 is $2,841.

-All full-time undergraduate students who meet the Florida residency requirements, complete the FAFSA, and demonstrate financial need with an EFC less than $6,080, are eligible to receive the Florida Student Assistance Grant (FSAG).
-For the 2014-15 academic year, the minimum annual award amount for FSAG is $200 and the maximum is $2,610.
-This grant is a need-based grant.
+All full-time undergraduate students who meet the Florida residency requirements, complete the FAFSA, and demonstrate financial need with an EFC less than $6,080, are eligible to receive the need-based Florida Student Assistance Grant (FSAG).
+For the 2018-19 academic year, the minimum annual award amount for FSAG is $200 and the maximum is $2,610.